Applying for a Provisional Driving Permit

 - Their current Driver’s Permit due for expiration;

-- A completed Form No. 12 “Medical test for Driver’s Permit” when the applicant possesses a driving permit under any of the following classes 2-7 or class 3.
+- A completed Form No. 12 “Medical test for Driver’s Permit” when the applicant possesses a driving permit under any of the following classes 2,4,5,6 and 7 only (not for class 1 or 3).
 A recent passport size photograph must be attached to the Medical Form .12 for the application for renewal.